openbridge/openbridge.github.io/docs/pipeline.md

 Succesful loading is dependent on each subsequent file delivery the following the established layout.

-For example, `"*_transactions.csv"` data was following the followign layout for most of the year:
+For example, `"*_transactions.csv"` data was following the following layout for most of the year:

 ```
     "ID","DATE","CUSTOMERID","PURCHASE","STOREID"